m-Py/anticlust/README.md

 [Rglpk](https://CRAN.R-project.org/package=Rglpk) must also be installed.

-To find the optimal solution, we have to set the arguments `method = "ilp"`:
+To find the optimal solution, we have to set the argument `method = "ilp"`:

 ``` r